vectordotdev/vector/docs/usage/configuration/sources/file.md

   oldest_first = false

   # When `true` Vector will read from the beginning of new files, when `false`
   # Vector will only read new data added to the file.
+Note that this option has
+  # no impact on compressed files.
   #
   # * optional
   # * default: false